Emu Plains JRLFC: Colour origins

 Emu Plains' colours were originally blue and white and because of this they were commonly known as the Emu Blues.
 By the 1960s, there were multiple teams in blue and white, including Newtown, Canterbury and a number of Junior League clubs such as the Penrith Warratahs.
 So Emu added red to their uniform, and this is the tri-colour the club has today.

 Jerseys

 Notable people

 Emu Plains JRLFC has produced multiple top grade NRL players including:

-Percy Dukes, local cricketer and all round sportsman, also claims an Emu Plains JRLFC origin.